brotatotes/bht-automation/bht gen 1/Galatians/Chapter 4/Galatians 4 12 bht.md

 3. "We are both alike in Christ, chosen in him, and redeemed by him; are equally regenerated by his Spirit, and are all the children of God by faith in him, and no more servants; are all equally Christ's free men, and have a right to the same privileges and immunities."

 ### John Wesley:
-1. "Be as I am — Meet me in mutual love."
+1. "Be as I am — Meet me in mutual love." - This quote highlights the author's plea for the readers to show love towards one another, mirroring the love the author has for them.
+It emphasizes the importance of mutual affection and unity among brethren.

-2. "I still love you as affectionately as ye once loved me."
+2. "I still love you as affectionately as ye once loved me." - This quote reveals the author's unwavering love for the readers, despite any past differences or conflicts.
+It emphasizes the enduring nature of love and the author's commitment to maintaining a loving relationship.

-3. "Ye have not injured me at all - I have received no personal injury from you."
+3. "Ye have not injured me at all - I have received no personal injury from you." - This quote emphasizes the absence of personal harm or offense caused by the readers.
+It suggests that the author's call for mutual love is not based on personal grievances but rather a genuine desire for unity and harmony among the brethren.

 ## Generation Details